markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 This allows admins more granular controls over items pinned to the taskbar by IT admins.

-By default, pinned items can be unpinned by users, but they are re-pinned during the next policy update cycle.
+By default, pinned items can be unpinned by users, but they're repinned during the next policy update cycle.
 With `PinGeneration`, you can define that specific items pinned to the taskbar can be unpinned by users.
-The pins won't be re-pinned during the next policy update cycle.
+The pins won't be repinned during the next policy update cycle.

 - when `PinGeneration` is defined, a user can unpin that element.
-The pin won't be re-pinned during the next policy update cycle
+The pin won't be repinned during the next policy update cycle
-- when `PinGeneration` is not defined, a user can unpin that element.
-However, the pin will be re-pinned during the next policy update cycle
+- when `PinGeneration` isn't defined, a user can unpin that element.
+However, the pin will be repinned during the next policy update cycle
-- If the `PinGeneration` value changes, for example from "1" to "2", the element will be pinned, even if the user unpinned it previously.
+- If the `PinGeneration` value changes, for example from `1` to `2`, the element is pinned, even if the user unpinned it previously

 ::: zone-end